shreyatpandey/Socket-Programming/socket-programming/Readme.txt

 Also, I have implemented fork() that is concurrent process.
 But I have obtained help regarding this from the reference that I have enlisted below.

 g.Reuse of the code:-
-Socket programming in C, was a good challenge for me.
-The reason being, I have hardly any experience in C program.
-To overcome this, I took help from the following books and site.
+Socket programming in C, was a good challenge for me.I took help from the following books and site.
 (a) Book:- Beej Reference guide
 (b) Web-site:-
-www.linuxhowtos.org/C_C++/socket.html :- From this, I got help for UDP socket as well as fork() process http://www.geeksforgeeks.org/socket-programming-cc:- From this, I got help for TCP connection set up stackoverflow:- I used this to obtain the exact function that converts float to character.
+www.linuxhowtos.org/C_C++/socket.html :- From this, I got help for UDP socket as well as fork() process